Submitting patented drugs and biosimilars

 The Quarterly Report on Drug Submission Reviews (PDF) has examples of review periods for recently reviewed drugs.

 Submission requirements vary depending on the drug and the purpose of the review.
+Submissions that do not meet the requirements and criteria on these checklists will not be reviewd.

 Priority reviews are reserved for drugs that meet a significant unmet clinical need and show major therapeutic benefit, or drugs demonstrating substantial economic benefit.